-2.20 Transfers
+2.19 Transfers

 The transfer process is designed for employees who are interested in moving locations/regions, resulting in a lateral move and transferring to an equivalent position (i.e., transferring as a teacher to a teacher position at another campus) within IDEA.
 Employees who select to transfer must first notify their current performance manager.
-For employees interested in transferring across entities (i.e. transferring from IPS Enterprises, Inc. to IDEA Texas, as it a cross-entity move, would require the employee to apply to the application directly and interview fully as a new position.

 The employee must be in good standing in accordance with Human Resources records to be considered for a transfer.
 If an employee is interested in transferring, they should apply in Jobvite (using their IDEA-provided email address) to the role they are interested in after discussing it with their current performance manager.

 The National Staffing team will review the application and forward it to the respective Regional Staffing Partner.
-The Regional Staffing Team will review the application and determine the next steps, which will include a matching interview with the hiring manager if proceeding forward.
+The Regional Staffing Team will review the application and determine the next steps, which will include either a matching interview or full interview with the hiring manager if proceeding forward.
 Please note, an employee requesting a transfer does not automatically guarantee an interview or a transfer.

-2.21 Work Calendars
+2.20 Work Calendars